royalihasan/cloudhopper-smpp-sms-setup/README.md

 ### Running the Load Balancer

-Note: Make you are in write directory
+> **Note**:Make sure you are in the right module directory in which load balancer present.
 ```bash
 cd smpp_load_balncer
 ```